Frequently Asked Questions (FAQ)

 2. Should I repot my new orchid?

-We highly recommend not to repot when your orchid arrives.
 Your orchid is experiencing stress from transit (being tossed in a box, experiencing difference in light cycle, temperature and humidity etc) The last thing you want to do is unroot it from its home causing extreme unnecessary stress.

 All orchids are different and have different needs.
 Keep in mind the culture and care requirements of your orchid as some orchids need a clear wet dry cycle whereas some should always remain slightly moist.
 Some may be in dormant stage and should not be watered.